pulsar-edit/space-pen-example-templates/README.md

+### This Repo is Archived under Pulsar-Edit due to being templates of now essentially discontinued `space-pen`

 # space-pen-example Templates

 This provides a set of templates for `apm init` to generate a new Atom package using space-pen as the view system.